-In order to study the potential role of inherited genetic variants within regulatory elements in the context of hormone dependent human tumors, we recently performed an unbiased computational search for $AR/ER\alpha$
+In order to study the potential role of inherited genetic variants within regulatory elements in the context of hormone dependent human tumors, we recently performed an unbiased computational search for AR/ERa

-Fig. 7: Both locus 1 and locus 2 are directly bound by AR.
+Fig. 9: Both locus 1 and locus 2 are directly bound by AR.
 ChIP-qPCRs were performed in MCF7 cells (heterozygous for SNP rs2242193 within locus 2) to determine AR chromatin binding at locus 1 and locus 2 regions (presented as black and grey- bars, respectively).
-Mean ±s.d. of 3 technical replicates were plotted. (p<0.05, .p<0.01, p<0.005, t-test).
+Mean ±s.d. of 3 technical replicates were plotted. (p<0.05, .p<0.01, .p<0.005, t-test). bound enhancers elements containing SNVs followed by in vitro characterization of two selected variants 135.
+After a series of filters, two were selected for in vitro characterization (on 1q21.3, rs2242193 MAF=0.038 and 13q34, rs9521825 MAF=0.235), here referred to as Locus 1 and Locus 2.